CS/SB 150: Motor Vehicle Insurance

 Motor Vehicle Insurance; Repealing provisions relating to application of the Florida Motor Vehicle No-Fault Law; revising garage liability insurance requirements for motor vehicle dealer applicants; requiring specified motor vehicle liability insurance policies to include medical payments coverage; providing insurers a civil cause of action against certain persons who are convicted of or plead guilty or nolo contendre to certain acts of insurance fraud associated with claims for medical payments coverage benefits, etc.

-Last Action: 1/16/2018 Senate - Now in Appropriations Subcommittee on Health and Human Services
+Last Action: 3/10/2018 Senate - Died in Appropriations Subcommittee on Health and Human Services

 Bill Text: Web Page | PDF

 • Referred to Banking and Insurance; Appropriations Subcommittee on Health and Human Services; Appropriations -SJ 18

 • On Committee agenda-- Banking and Insurance, 12/05/17, 10:00 am, 110 Senate Office Building --Temporarily Postponed

 • On Committee agenda-- Banking and Insurance, 01/10/18, 9:00 am, 110 Senate Office Building

 • CS by Banking and Insurance; YEAS 10 NAYS 1 -SJ 162

 • Pending reference review under Rule 4.7(2) - (Committee Substitute)